-By taking the time to assess where your business is currently at and where you would like to be, you will gain a much clear picture of exactly how much financial support you will need to achieve those goals.
+By taking the time to assess where your business is currently at and where you would like to be, you will gain a much clearer picture of exactly how much financial support you will need to achieve those goals.

 There are two different options for where your financial sources will be readily available from:

-Sources inside of your organisation can range from cutting your costs and generating business savings by becoming more resource efficient to free up some extra cash for investment.
-Alternatively, you may be able to generate extra cash from high profit margins, which can be reinvested back into the business.
+Sources inside of your organisation can range from cutting your costs and generating business savings by becoming more resource-efficient to free up some extra cash for investment.
+Alternatively, you may be able to generate extra cash from high-profit margins, which can be reinvested back into the business.
 Another option to consider when looking at internal funding options is to offer share options for the business.
 Internal finance is always a good place to start before you explore external options for extra funding, as it allows more flexibility with your money and also eliminates the extra costs for repayments on external funding.